COVID-19 Response Efforts

 Board of Juvenile Hearings proceedings will take place as scheduled via video conference only.
 Go to the Board website for more information. https://www.cdcr.ca.gov/juvenile-justice/juvenile-parole-board/

-CALPIA is producing reusable cloth barrier masks to meet some of the supply needs of staff and inmates.
-The masks are being produced at CALPIA’s Fabric enterprises at the California Institution for Women, Mule Creek State Prison, California Men’s Colony, Sierra Conservation Center, Correctional Training Facility, California Correctional Institution, and Centinela State Prison.
-CALPIA is now making 20,000 masks a day which are being distributed to all institutions for both staff and inmate use.
+CALPIA is producing reusable cloth barrier masks for all CDCR staff and inmates.
+The masks have been produced at CALPIA’s Fabric enterprises which include the California Institution for Women, Mule Creek State Prison, California Men’s Colony, Sierra Conservation Center, Correctional Training Facility, California Correctional Institution, and Centinela State Prison.

 Cloth face covering/Personal Protective Equipment (PPE)